Dann Albright on June 29, 2021 (last modified on May 6, 2022) • 16 minute read

-Campaign costs, conversion costs, acquisition costs: they all start with a click.
+Facebook campaign costs, conversion costs, acquisition costs: they all start with a click on your ad.

-Ad clicks can drive costs either up or down, depending on the level of targeting sophistication, the ad creative, and engagement with the ad itself.
+Ad clicks can drive costs either up or down, depending on the level of targeting sophistication, the ad creative, and how users engage with your ad.

-Facebook calculates your CTR by dividing an ad’s total number of clicks by its total number of impressions.
+Facebook calculates your CTR by dividing an ad’s total number of clicks by the total number of impressions it has.
 The result is then multiplied by 100 and expressed as a percentage.

 For example, if 1,000 people saw your ad, and 100 people clicked on it, Facebook first divides 100 (number of clicks) by 1,000 (number of impressions).
 The result of that data calculation is 0.1, which is then multiplied by 100 to get your CTR percentage: 10%.

-Follow these steps to find the CTR for each of your Facebook ads:
+Follow these steps to check the CTR for each of your Facebook ads:

 3. Make sure you’ve selected the time frame you want to view.